Everything you want to know about how Redo Energy works, how we calculate results, and what happens with your data.

 Yes, every calculator is completely free with no paywall, no account required, and no hidden limits.
 We believe everyone deserves access to good energy data.

-Right now, Redo Energy is entirely donation-supported.
-If you find our calculators useful, you can support us on Ko-fi.
-Every donation goes directly toward maintaining the site, keeping our equipment databases current, and building new tools.
+You can also support us on Ko-fi if you find the calculators useful.
+Donations go directly toward maintaining the site, keeping our equipment databases current, and building new tools.

 Redo Energy is an independent project focused on making electrification decisions easier for everyday people.
 We are not affiliated with any equipment manufacturer, installer, or utility company.